 - By removing the check mark in the box to the left of each entry, you can disable the local syncing of the selected file or folder.

-NOTE : If you select to remove a file or folder from synching, that file or folder will not be available to you if you are disconencted from the internet.
+NOTE : If you select to remove a file or folder from syncing, that file or folder will not be available to you if you are disconnected from the internet.